Help at Home: Students With Dyslexia

 2nd Grader Reading Suggestions

 - Model self-questioning as you read out loud to your child: “I wonder what will happen next.”
 “I wonder what he means by that.”
-“I wonder what the word honor means.”
+“I wonder what this word means.”

-- Help your child find a purpose in everything read.
+- Help your child find a purpose in what they read.

-- Encourage your child to make story predictions while reading.
+- Encourage your child to make story predictions.

 - Compare and contrast stories you have read together.

-- Talk about the causes and effects in stories.
+- Talk about the causes and effects in the story.

 - Help your child use critical reading skills to infer meaning and figure out what is happening.